TheWrongUlraf/SummerGameJam2025/README.md

 V Bug Don't give the same goal to both players
-V Make nitro sound longer so it plays during whole nitro V Bug pressing all on target and it doesn't accept it

-- gap in road
+V Make nitro sound longer so it plays during whole nitro V Bug pressing all on target and it doesn't accept it V When the cop is close to a punk - the siren goes on V gap in road
-- lower car volume
+V lower car volume

 - reconnect after disconnect

--Matte- When the cop is close to a punk - the siren goes on
-- Redo menues
+- Redo Client connect screen

-- Show the cop 25%, switch which ones every point
+- BUG seeing only 1 graffiti after 1 success
 - Space out the map a bit
 - Adding landmarks
-- Punk only allyways